 So, why even have-165Hz refresh rate when you already have 120Hz, 144Hz, and 240Hz monitors?
 This is because going from 144Hz to 165Hz generally does not cost the manufacturer a dime.
 144Hz monitors can easily be overclocked to 165Hz, so why not release the monitors with 165Hz refresh rate in the first place?

 Returning to the question, does the HDMI interface support this unique 165Hz refresh rate?
 It does, however, in the following text, I will explore which version particularly supports this refresh rate and at what resolution AND color depth.

 Also Read: What is the Best HDMI Port for Gaming?

 There are Different HDMI Versions

-For starters, before we delve into whether HDMI can support a certain refresh rate or not, you must familiarize yourself with the different versions of the HDMI interface.
+Before we delve into whether HDMI can support a specific refresh rate, you must familiarize yourself with the different versions of the HDMI interface.

 The version of the HDMI interface defines how much bandwidth it can carry.
-You see, there are three core aspects that determine the amount of DATA your display interface is generating.
+Three core aspects determine the amount of DATA your display interface generates.
 This includes: